mizchi/momic/README.md

       plugins: [MyPlugin]
 ```

-If you want to add valide, write as your plugin.
+If you want to add validation, add preInsertHook.

 ## Example